keldefrawy/keldefrawy.github.io/_rd_articles/academia-not-missing-laboratory.md

 ## The 2025 NIH fight exposed the wrong binary

-On February 7, 2025, NIH issued guidance replacing separately negotiated university indirect-cost rates with a standard 15 percent rate for existing and new grants going forward.
+On February 7, 2025, [NIH issued guidance](#source-nih-indirect-guidance-2025) replacing separately negotiated university indirect-cost rates with a standard 15 percent rate for existing and new grants going forward.
 The notice argued that more funding should reach direct scientific work.
-Universities, medical associations, and states challenged the policy.
+Universities, medical associations, and states challenged the policy. <span class="rd-evidence-token" data-evidence="D">D</span>

 A federal district court permanently enjoined the guidance and vacated it.
 On January 5, 2026, the U.S. Court of Appeals for the First Circuit affirmed, concluding that the NIH action violated applicable statutory and regulatory constraints.
 As of this draft, the guidance is not in force.
 [The agency notice](#source-nih-indirect-guidance-2025) and [the appellate opinion](#source-first-circuit-nih-2026) should be read together; quoting only one side would misstate both the policy and its legal status. <span class="rd-evidence-token" data-evidence="D">D</span>

+NIH was not the whole 2025–2026 dispute.
+[A January 2026 Congressional Research Service review](#source-crs-university-indirect-2026) records proposed 15 percent policies from NIH, DOE, NSF, and DOD and explains that statutes and FY2026 appropriations constrained their implementation in different ways.
+It also reports that negotiated university rates commonly range from 30 to 70 percent of the applicable modified direct-cost base—not 30 to 70 percent of the total award.
+The legal and budget status is agency- and statute-specific; a sentence saying “the federal government capped overhead at 15 percent” would be false. <span class="rd-evidence-token" data-evidence="D">D</span>

 The controversy was framed as science versus administration.
 That is the wrong systems question.
 A uniform cap does not distinguish an efficient shared facility from duplicative administration, a wet laboratory from a theoretical group, or an institution with accumulated infrastructure from one renting ordinary offices.
 It can force universities to cross-subsidize federal research from tuition, clinical revenue, philanthropy, or endowment—or to stop doing some research.